 The first time I wrote about cell phones in the Philippines elsewhere (in August of 2008), the cell phones I saw the most of in Olongapo City were Nokia cell phones.
 I saw a few other brands, but none were as widely used as the Nokia cell phones.
-Outside of Olongapo City, mostly in areas of metro Manila, the choices appeared to be more diverse and included the latest smartphones.
+Outside of Olongapo City, mostly in areas of metro Manila, the choices were more diverse and included the latest smartphones.

-I think what’s really going on is that many people believe they’re getting something they’re not and then they get offended when I tell them they’re not getting what they think they’re getting.
+I think what’s really going on is that many people believe they’re getting something they’re not.
+They get offended when someone tells them they’re not getting what they think they’re getting.
 In other words… just because you’re being told you’re getting a particular service doesn’t mean you’re getting the best of that service.

 This doesn’t apply only to mobile phone services in the Philippines, by the way.
 I have relatives in suburban areas of the United States getting screwed in pretty much the same way.